Stephen Schwarzman is not important to AI ethics because he has a theory of machine consciousness.

 That scale matters, but so does the placement.

-This was not a donor funding a technical lab in order to push more capability into the market.
+This was not a donor funding a technical lab to push more capability into the market.
 The Oxford frame was intentionally different.
-Ethics in AI was located inside a humanities ecosystem and described as a public forum where philosophers, engineers, policymakers, business leaders, and citizens could debate the values that should shape intelligent systems.
+Ethics in AI was located inside a humanities setting and described as a public forum where philosophers, engineers, policymakers, business leaders, and citizens could debate the values that should shape intelligent systems.

 Schwarzman did not invent that intellectual ambition.
 He did, however, make it materially easier to build.